 - Introverts are generally more sensitive to stimuli and threats, are more sensitive and get overwhelmed more easily

-- It’s not true that extrovert are more socially skilled
+- It’s not true that extroverts are more socially skilled

 Susan Cain says that the most important element of personality is where we fall in the introversion and extroversion continuum.